Erin L. McCutcheon

 Research

-Dr. McCutcheon is an art historian of modern and contemporary art whose research and writing focus on histories of Latin American art, feminist artistic practices, and their connections with activist histories, in particular those in Mexico.
-Her research has appeared in numerous peer-reviewed journals, edited collections, and exhibition catalogues, including the catalogue for Si tiene dudas… pregunte: una exposición retrocolectiva de Mónica Mayer (Museo Universitario de Arte Contemporáneo, 2016), for which she served as a curatorial research assistant.
-Her current book project examines the intersections between art, the women’s movement, and motherhood in post–1968 Mexico City and has been supported by the Institute for Citizens & Scholars.
+Dr. McCutcheon is an art historian whose research, writing, and curatorial practice focus on modern and contemporary Latin American art, feminist artistic practices, and their connections with activist histories.
+Her writing has appeared in several notable journals, edited collections, and exhibition catalogues, including the catalogue for Si tiene dudas… pregunte: una exposición retrocolectiva de Mónica Mayer (Museo Universitario de Arte Contemporáneo, 2016), for which she served as a curatorial research assistant.
+Her current book project examines the intersections between art, the women’s movement, and motherhood in post-1968 Mexico City and has been supported by the Institute for Citizens & Scholars.
 This publication will offer new perspectives for the study of artists both within and beyond the borders of Latin America by establishing the artistic and activist potentialities of the role of artist/mother and its critical significance to art’s histories.

 Education